KaanErcetingoz/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 ## Conclusion

 This simulation demonstrates how initial velocity determines a payload’s fate near Earth.
 The numerical approach provides a practical tool for visualizing and analyzing trajectories, which can be enhanced with factors like atmospheric drag or multi-body effects for real-world applications.
 The results align with orbital mechanics principles and offer insights into space mission planning.

----

-This Markdown file is ready for GitHub, with clear sections for explanations, code, and post-simulation analysis.
-Save it as `payload_trajectories.md` and upload it with the Python script embedded as shown.
-When viewed on GitHub, the code block will be syntax-highlighted, and the equations will render nicely with proper formatting.